Nevuly/WSL2-Linux-Kernel-Rolling/README.md

 This kernel is automatically built via [Github Actions][gh-actions] CI whenever a [newer stable kernel is released][kernel-stable].

-## Reporting Bugs
-If you discover an issue relating to WSL or the WSL2 kernel, please report it on the [Issues tab][issue].

-## Feature Requests
-If you want to fix a bug or add new features, Please use the [Pull Request][pr].

-## Build Instructions
-Instructions for building WSL2 kernel with an Arch Linux distribution are as follows:

-1. Install the build dependencies (Arch Linux):
-   `$ sudo pacman -S aarch64-linux-gnu-gcc bc bison curl flex gcc git pahole python unzip wget zip`

-2. Build the kernel using the WSL2 kernel configuration (x86):
-   `$ make KCONFIG_CONFIG=arch/x86/configs/config-wsl-x86`

-3. Build the kernel using the WSL2 kernel configuration (arm64):
-   `$ export ARCH=arm64 && export CROSS_COMPILE=aarch64-linux-gnu-`
-   `$ make KCONFIG_CONFIG=arch/arm64/configs/config-wsl-arm64`

-4. Save the module to a separate folder (Optional.
-Only for local build):
-   `$ sudo make modules_install`

 ## Install Instructions
 ### Kernel Image
 #### Manual Installation